-This SWMP addresses three particular types of non-hazardous solid waste generated by residents, businesses, institutions, and industries within the Planning Unit.
+This SWMP addresses four particular types of non-hazardous solid waste generated by residents, businesses, institutions, and industries within the Planning Unit.
 These are:

-- Municipal solid waste or MSW, defined by NYSDEC regulations as combined household, commercial and institutional waste materials generated in a given area; - Construction and Demolition Debris or C&D, defined by NYSDEC as uncontaminated solid waste resulting from the construction, remodeling, repair and demolition of utilities, structures and roads; and uncontaminated solid waste resulting from land clearing; and - Non Hazardous Industrial Waste, not specifically defined in NYSDEC regulations, but meaning solid wastes from manufacturing or industrial processes that are not hazardous, and that are not MSW or C&D.
+- Municipal solid waste or MSW, defined by NYSDEC regulations as combined household, commercial and institutional waste materials generated in a given area; - Construction and Demolition Debris or C&D, defined by NYSDEC as uncontaminated solid waste resulting from the construction, remodeling, repair and demolition of utilities, structures and roads; and uncontaminated solid waste resulting from land clearing; and

+- Non Hazardous Industrial Waste, not specifically defined in NYSDEC regulations, but meaning solid wastes from manufacturing or industrial processes that are not hazardous, and that are not MSW or C&D. - Biosolids, residues from wastewater treatment facilities.